 This is a livelier service, with songs, traditional and modern, prayers, and a talk.
 It is family friendly with children’s and young people’s groups on most Sundays during term time.
 Click to find out more.

 There is always prayer support available after every 10am service.
-You’ll find two people ready to listen and pray with you, confidentially, for whatever’s on your mind.
+You’ll people ready to listen and pray with you, confidentially, for whatever’s on your mind.

-After the service there are Fairtrade refreshments and lots of people stay to chat.
+After the service there are refreshments and lots of people stay to chat.

 During the Week